michaelwschultz/timelapse-app/readme.md

 #### Running the app locally
 This app requires Node https://nodejs.org.
 Download the latest version before getting started.

 This should install everything you need (including a local version of Electron) to get started with the project.
-Note that it's only been tested on OSX High Sierra 10.13.6.
+Note that it's only been tested on recent versions of OSX starting with High Sierra 10.13.6 up to Catalina 10.15.4.

 ```
-$ yarn install
+$ yarn
 $ yarn dev
-$ yarn dev --nocamera (turns camera off for testing)
+$ yarn dev --nocam (turns camera off for testing)
 ```

 ---

 #### Building for OSX
-$ npm run build
+$ yarn build
-compress folder and place inside /updater/releases/

 ---

 #### Good things to know
 The app creates an application folder located at (/Users/{your username}/Library/Application Support/Timelapse) to store all your user settings and such.

 Photos and timelapse videos are stored in your local ~/Pictures directory inside a /Timelapse folder that's created when you launch the app.
+Maybe I'll allow you to customize this directory at some point.

 ---